alexle/alexle.github.com/posts/technical-debt-developers.markdown

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
 Ship your product now!
 Gain an advantage in the market today.

-All it costs you are some corners cut in your software.
+All it costs are some corners cut in your software.
 Or using a quick & dirty design.
 The caveat is this "debt" has to be paid eventually - and with **interest**.

 In other words, use a global variable and save a day's work to make a code release.
 But left unchecked, it'll add **more effort and complexity** to your future development, since you didn't choose the best design.